SRombauts/UEPlasticPlugin/README.md

  - Supported on Windows and Linux

 ### Feature Requests
- - Unreal Engine 5.1 full support
-   - Uncontrolled Changelists
- - Shelves on Xlinks sub-repositories
- - Solve a merge conflict on a blueprint (see Known issues below)
  - Mac OS X Support
- - add a menu entry to switch the workspace to Partial
  - add a setting to configure Unity Version Control to use "read-only flags" like Perforce
    - add a context menu entry to make it locally writable
  - add a menu entry to unlock a file
  - add a setting to pass the --update option to "check-in"
  - add a "clean directory"
+ - Solve a merge conflict on a blueprint (see Known issues below)
+ - Shelves on Xlinks sub-repositories

 ### Known issues
  - Merge Conflict: "Accept Target" crash the UE4.11 Editor (same with Git Plugin)